 Kindness of Strangers

-Between going out of his way to return a student's lost ID and helping a trio of Girl Scouts sell cookies, Tom Hanks has become known for his generosity to strangers.
-Here, to celebrate World Kindness Day, are good deeds by 20 celebrities, starting with the actor who seems to have made random acts of kindness part of his mission.
+Between going out of his way to return a student's lost ID and helping a trio of Girl Scouts sell cookies, Tom Hanks has become known for his generosity of spirit.
+Here, to celebrate National Random Acts of Kindness Day, are kind gestures from 20 celebrities, starting with the actor who seems to have made them part of his mission.

 For Tom Hanks, the random act of kindness has become a signature move.
 His latest?
 Promoting his new short story collection at a Texas book fair, the Oscar winner suddenly stopped taking questions and asked one of his own, on behalf of someone in the audience: "Nikki, will you marry me?"
 That's when fans Ryan McFarling and Nikki Young came onto the stage, where McFarling completed the proposal.
 To Hanks' delight, Young accepted.

 During a two-year battle with cancer, 9-year-old Catie Hoch of Albany, New York, found comfort in the magical world of Harry Potter.
 She even received emails from British author J.K.
 Rowling, who had learned of Catie's plight.
 In May 2000, when Rowling got word that her young friend would not survive to see the not-yet-published fourth Potter installment, the author placed a series of calls from the U.K., reading it to the dying Catie herself.

 It didn't seem so at the time, but when Brett Kyle overturned his Toyota Tacoma in January 2016 and the vehicle caught fire, he was a lucky man.
 The wreck happened to be in front of the home of actor Jamie Foxx.
 Within minutes, Foxx was at Kyle's side, pulling him from the burning car and to safety.
 "I don't look at it as heroic," Foxx told a local news station at the time.
 "I look at as, you just had to do something."